dinhomathias/Amc/Performance-Optimizations.md

 ## Free Optimizations

-**Note:** The 3rd party library will *not* be pure Python, so availability may depend on your OS, Python implementation & architecture.

 ### PyPy
 [PyPy](http://pypy.org/) is a different implementation of the Python programming language.
 Is your bot only using pure Python code?
 Using PyPy can then probably¹ optimize all your code -- free of charge.